google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 ## Determine credential type

 Examine the `.type` property,
-to determine wheter to authenticate via your server, or through an identity provider.
+to determine whether to authenticate via your server, or through an identity provider.

 If the `.type` is federated,